MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Vector.md

 ### **slerp**
 `
-slerp(a: Vector3, b: Vector3, s: number): Vector
+static slerp(a: Vector3, b: Vector3, s: number): Vector
 `

 Returns the spherical linear interpolation between a and b using s as the control.